alu111222333/JSONtemplate/README.md

 </tr>
 ```
 So it's possible to put all templates together in one file.
 FileName will be ignored and only name after **NextTemplateName:** will be taken.
-You can use this names for injecting data
+You can use this names for rendering data

 # Multilanguage support